flunderpero/klar/docs/the_book.md

 In Klar, errors are values and may be returned from functions.

-Errors must implement the `Error` trait which only requires to implement the `ToStr` trait.
+Errors must implement the `ToStr` trait, that's all.

 The canonical way of error handling is as follows: